-Former Major League pitcher Gene Stechschulte enters his fourth season as head baseball coach at Ohio Northern University.
+Former Major League pitcher Gene Stechschulte is in his fifth season as head baseball coach at Ohio Northern University.

 Stechschulte is the 24th head coach in ONU baseball history, but is just the fifth head coach since 1971.